-•

-Marked as:

-Output Commontons 1A, 1B: 2 x DisplayPort 2.0, standard

-Output Connectors connector

-1C: HDMI 1.4 (max.
-600MHz)

-Output resolution Up to 8MP 4096x2160 either as DP or HDMI

-Video output Software and license dependent.

-Max. number of displays In total 3 connectors can be used: 2x DP 2.0,

-1x HDMI 1.4

-Max.
-1 x 8MP Display, 1 x 8MP Display

-(mirror) and 1 x HD Display (downscaled

-mirror) can be used.

-More details can be found in the browser interface, in the 'display

-arrangements' tab.
-The nu umber of enabled license can be found in the

-'About' tab.
+Marked as: 1A, 1B: 2x DisplayPort 2.0, standard connector 1C: HDMI 1.4 (max.
+600MHz) Notes: MDM Basic Outputs 1A and 1B are not Output Connectors DisplayPort ++ capable and require active adapters for conversion to HDMI.
+Video output Tritec does not recommend to configure an video output Extended Display mixing DP and HDMI outputs, please consult the software manual.
+Output resolution Up to 8MP 4096x2160 either as DP or HI Software and license dependent.
+Max number of In total 3 connectors can be used: 2x DP 2.0, 1x displays HDMI 1.4 displays Max.
+1 x 8MP Display, 1 x 8MP Display (mirror) and 1 x HD Display (downscaled mirror).
+Power MDM Model E 2HE Basic/Advanced power on automatically at AC power connect.
+Use the soft power-switch to turn MDM 2HE off and on manually More details can be found in the browser interface, in the 'display arrangements' tab.
+The number of enabled licenses can be found in the 'About' tab.